-Review and follow Break-In (10 hours) if the engine is new.
+Review and follow Break-In (10 Hours) if the engine is new.

 You MUST supply water to the engine before attempting to start it.
 Engine damage can occur quickly.
 Refer to Engine Overheating or Flushing.

-Be sure the engine is in the normal operating position.
+Be sure the engine is in normal operating position.
 Refer to Power Trim and Tilt or Tilting.
+Connect the fuel hose to the fuel connector.